momingse/fzearch/README.md

     - `getScore`: The function to calculate the score for the given characters.
     - `showScore`: Whether to show the score in the result.
 Default is false.
     - `caseSensitive`: Whether to consider the case sensitivity.
 Default is false.
+    - `levelPenalty`: The penalty for the level of the keyword in the object.
+Default is 1 (which is mean no penalty).
+    - `dropoutRate`: The threshold for the dropout.
+Default is 0.8 (higher means less dropout).

 ## Algorithms